 Rubbing my sweaty palms on my jeans, I turned my head to look at Shawn.
 “What if I lose?”

 “Then I’ll have it all my way.”
 The innocence in his smile did nothing to hide the suggestion in his tone before.
 Swallowing, I could only wonder what any of it could mean.

 But, I had to admit I had never felt this exhilarated about anything.
 So much was going through my head, so much was going through my body, and what made me accept I wasn’t entirely sure.

 “Deal,” I whispered, kissing his cheek in turn.
 A grin spread across my face as I took in his expression.
 Perhaps it wasn’t as impossible.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Cynthia MonicaWrite a Review